saad027/bangladesh-agro-marketplace/README.md

+flutter run for testing on phone (usb debugging on) flutter run -d chrome lib/main_admin.dart for testing on chrome (admin dashboard) Sorry for the AI slop below!
 # 🌾 Bangladesh Agro Marketplace

 An agricultural marketplace Flutter app connecting farmers, buyers, and administrators in Bangladesh.
 This is a prototype demonstrating real-time crop listing management and matching system.